-- Surveillance (monitoring for illness) is an essential component of any effective infection control programme. - RCFs should ensure that they have means in place to promptly test symptomatic residents, get results prioritised and control the spread of COVID-19 within facilities such as staff education and active monitoring of residents.
-Current case definition can be found here. - The facility should ensure that there is twice daily active monitoring of residents for signs and symptoms of respiratory illness or changes in their baseline condition e.g. increased confusion, falls, and loss of appetite or sudden deterioration in chronic respiratory disease. - There should be early identification of staff absenteeism which may be due to COVID-19 infection or restricted movements as close contact of a case.
+Surveillance (monitoring for illness) is an essential component of any effective infection control programme

+- RCFs should ensure that they have means in place to identify a new case of COVID-19 and control transmission, through active monitoring of residents and staff for new symptoms of infection, rapid application of transmission-based precautions to those with suspected COVID-19, prompt testing of symptomatic residents and referral of symptomatic staff for evaluation.
+Current case definition can be found here. - The RCF should ensure that there is twice daily active monitoring of residents for signs and symptoms of respiratory illness or changes in their baseline condition (e.g., increased confusion, falls, and loss of appetite or sudden deterioration in chronic respiratory disease) - There should be early identification of staff absenteeism, which may be due to COVID-19 infection or a requirement to restrict movements for close contacts of a COVID-19 case